libexpat/libexpat.github.io/content/pages/string-pools.md

 ## What Are String Pools Used For?

-String pools provide temporary storage for character strings in the parser's _internal_ format.
+String pools provide temporary storage for character strings in the parser's _internal_ encoding.
 Exactly how long the temporary storage lasts depends on the which string pool is used; some are cleared frequently while others last for the entire duration of the parse.